intel/terraform-intel-gcp-vm/examples/gcp-windows-vm/README.md

 © Copyright 2022, Intel Corporation

-## Intel GCP VM with network creation
+## Intel GCP VM on default network

-This module creates a new network on GCP, then creates a VM that is in that specific network.
-Update the project with a corresponding project id in GCP.
+This module creates a Windows VM on the default network.
+Update the project with a your project id in GCP.
+It is located on the variables.tf file under this example folder for "GCP-Linux-VM"

 ## Usage